Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 Canada has no single federal "business broker licence".
 Regulation sits at the provincial level, and requirements vary significantly.
 In Ontario, the Real Estate Council of Ontario (RECO) and the Trust in Real Estate Services Act (TRESA) govern real estate agents.
 Business sales that include commercial real property or lease rights are generally expected to be handled by a licensed real estate agent or broker.
 Pure asset-only sales (goodwill, equipment, brand) sit in a grey zone — but engagement in Ontario's broader "trading in real estate" without a licence can expose you to fines.
 In British Columbia, the BC Financial Services Authority (BCFSA) oversees real estate licensing.
 BC's Real Estate Services Act covers "strata management, rental property management, and real estate trading" — business sales involving real property may fall under this.
 In Alberta and most other provinces, the pattern is similar: if the business sale includes real property or lease negotiation, provincial real estate legislation applies.
 For pure asset sales of small businesses, the regulatory position is less clearly established and varies by province.
 As with the US: if you're touching a commercial lease in a Canadian province, verify first.

 Based in the UK, Australia, or Canada?
-You may be able to start brokering without a formal licence — but you still need a signed engagement letter to enforce your fee and keep you inside the legal lane.
+You may be able to start brokering without a formal licence — but you still need a signed engagement letter, the right entity setup, and E&O cover to stay inside the legal lane and look credible to sellers.

-See the 30-Day Broker Training →9.
+See the Practice Asset →11.
 Red Zones That Get You Fined or Sued

 Acting like a real estate / business agent with no licence